 This new planning process can best be described as Distributed Collaborative Planning (DCP).
 It is "distributed" in that planners at multiple locations share data, software, and information on a real-time basis; and it is "collaborative" because planners communicate with each other via video-teleconferences passing written and verbal information instantly to each other.
 The thrust of this research is to eliminate the sequential nature of planning by providing tools which support the way planners would conduct their business if they were in the same room instead of hundreds of locations around the world.
-ARPA and RL conduct annual Integrated Feasibility Demonstrations (IFD1, IFD2, ...) which incrementally demonstrate the integrated utility of various maturing advanced technologies to satisfy a portion of the vision.
-The demonstrations build upon each other and, with participation of selected joint operational Commanders-in-Chief (CINCs), are demonstrated in a context to show functional feasibility for future integration into a joint CINC's command and control infrastructure.
+ARPA and RL conduct annual Integrated Feasibility Demonstrations (IFD1, IFD2, ...) which incrementally demonstrate the integrated utility of various maturing advanced technologies to satisfy a portion of selected joint operational Commanders-in-Chief (CINCs), are demonstrated in a context to show functional feasibility for future integration into a joint CINC's command and control infrastructure.